pnd-devops-projects-o7/exalt-fullstack-kafka-event-driven-dev-hexagonal-archi-bank-account-app-base-microservices-kycloak/README.md

 Bank-Account-App being a microservices based, each business microservice uses its own **MySql** db to persist is data.

 ## 1 api microservice transverse
+- ```exalt-hexagonal-archi-kafka-keycloak-backend-gateway-oauth2-client``` working as **TokenRelay**
-- ```exalt-hexagonal-archi-kafka-keycloak-backend-gateway-oauth2-client```   route users' requests to backend microservices
+    - this token relay is used before fronted is connected to backend
+- ```exalt-hexagonal-archi-kafka-keycloak-backend-gateway-service-proxy```:
+    - after frontend is connected to backend, we use this simple gateway-service-proxy just to route users' requests without security check

 ## infrastructure kafka
 infrastructure kafka for persisting and distributing kafka events